Invariant Causal Prediction with Local Models: Related work

-The following papers aggregate the information of different environments, without needing the heterogeneity aspect, while typically assuming that the causal structure is acyclic, and thus representable by a directed acyclic graph (DAG). \cite{infotheoreticmultipleenvironments} propose a method that finds causal structures and detects interventions using a minimum description length score on the causal factorization, which they define jointly over the different environments.
-They assume non-linear relationships, identifiability of the DAG up the Markov equivalence class and a low noise condition. \cite{multitaskorderconsistent} assume a linear structural equation model (SEM), such that at least in some environments the corresponding DAG is identifiable from data.
-To find a solution of the DAG they propose a penalized maximum likelihood estimator which is optimized jointly over all environments. \cite{grouplingam} proposes an extension of LiNGAM \citep{lingam} to the multiple environment case.
+The following works aggregate the information from different environments, without relying on heterogeneity assumptions, while rather non-Gaussian noise or non-linear relationship assumptions play a pivotal role: \cite{infotheoreticmultipleenvironments} propose a method that finds causal structures and detects interventions using a minimum description length score on the causal factorization, which they define jointly over the different environments.
+They assume non-linear relationships, identifiability of the DAG up the Markov equivalence class and a low noise condition. \cite{multitaskorderconsistent} assume a linear structural equation model (SEM), such that at least in some environments the corresponding DAG is identifiable from data. \cite{grouplingam} proposes an extension of LiNGAM \citep{lingam} to the multiple environment case.
 LiNGAM is a method that can find DAGs under a linearity and non-Gaussianity assumption.
 Finally, \cite{mooij} developed the joint causal inference (JCI) framework, where environments (in the paper called contexts) are directly encoded as part of the structural causal model (SCM).
-Many existing methods, in particular also the work of \cite{petersinvariance}, can be stated in that framework, and many methods for single environments, e.g. fast causal inference by \cite{fci}, can be used within the JCI framework.